royseeber/pwa/landing-page/README.md

 <br><br>

 ### Navigation
-Menus are build using data attributes embedded in each section element.
+Menus are built using data attributes embedded in each section element.
 The data attribute contains the menu text for that particular section.
 When clicking a menu item the page is scrolled to the section that was selected and the menu is then hidden.
 <br><br>
 ### Toggle Menu